Non-Violent Communication

 2. Communication That Blocks Compassion

-• Moralistic Judgments.
+• Moralistic Judgements.

-One kind of life-alienating communication is the use of moralistic judgments that imply wrongness or badness on the part of people who don’t act in harmony with our values.
+One kind of life-alienating communication is the use of moralistic judgements that imply wrongness or badness on the part of people who don’t act in harmony with our values.
 (Don’t judge Good or Bad for others)

 Analyses of others are actually expressions of our own needs and values.